 Jesus promised that his Father’s house would be a house of prayer for all nations (Mark 11:17; Isaiah 56:6-7).
 The Lord also promises that joy would be a primary characteristic of His house (Isaiah 56:6-7).

-- NEW: Sign up to receive daily (May 12-22) email reminders and resources to guide you through that day’s prayer practice.
+- Sign up to receive daily (July 19-August 7) email reminders and resources to guide you through that day’s prayer practice.

 - View the entire guide on our website at your own pace.

 - Pick up a printed Prayer Guide in the Narthex.